cisagov/skeleton-aws-lambda-python/README.md

 ## Running the Lambda locally ##

-The configuration in this repository allows you run the Lambda locally for testing as long as you do not need explicit permissions for other AWS services.
+The configuration in this repository allows you run the Lambda locally for testing as long as you do not require explicit permissions for other AWS services.
 This can be done with the following command:

 ```console